Blueil/minecraft-speedrun/README.md

     "AUTO_RESTART": false, // Turn on to make the server restart when stopped "IGT": true, // Turn on to make the server take times when "/time set 0" is done "ACTION_BAR_IGT" : true, // Turn on to make the igt time show in the auction bar, IGT must be on for this to work. recommended to use it with ALTERNATIVE_START and without op players
-    "ALTERNATIVE_START" : true // Turn on to make the server start the timer and type "/time set 0" when a player type in chat "start run", IGT must be on for this to work. recommended to use when ACTION_BAR_IGT is on
+    "ALTERNATIVE_START" : true, // Turn on to make the server start the timer and type "/time set 0" when a player type in chat "start run", IGT must be on for this to work. recommended to use when ACTION_BAR_IGT is on
+    "FSG_TYPE" : "podland" // Default: "".
+Which generator to use from the FSG generators in the FSG folder in the root folder (you need to create the folder).
+Leave it empty to not use any FSG generator
 }
 ```